Hegnis/UE_5_Style-Sheet/README.md

-# FlyDog-Games UE-5 Standard's sheet
+# FlyDog-Games UE-5 Standard sheet
 ©FlyDog-Games, All Rights Reserved.

 > #### "Arguments over style are pointless.
 There should be a style guide, and you should follow it."